TheOdinProject/curriculum/nodeJS/express/forms_and_data_handling.md

 ### Validation and sanitization

-Before the data from a form is sent off to our server, we must first do two things
+Before the data from a form is sent off to our server, we should consider two important steps:

 - *Validation* ensures user input meets the specified criteria (e.g. required fields, correct format).
 - *Sanitization* cleans user input to prevent malicious data from being processed by removing or encoding potentially malicious characters.

+We don't always have to sanitize data right when we get it - sometimes it makes sense to sanitize just before we use it instead.

-The library we'll be using is called `express-validator`.
-While it simplifies both of these processes for us, it's important to understand the underlying concepts of these two operations.
+We'll be using a library called `express-validator` to help us out with both of these.
+While it makes these processes much simpler, it's important to understand the underlying concepts of these two operations.

-#### Installation
+#### Installation express-validator

 We start as usual by installing the correct package in the *root* folder of our project.